gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 So here, when we execute the main loop, in the main() function, that loop will, step by step, drive our little pipeline consisting of the three parts: a (fasta) reader, a base complementer generator funciton, and our implicit little printer at the end.

-The lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary aggregates of lines building up between the components, which means the program will use more or less the minimal amount of memory possible.
+The lazy evaluation means that one item at a time will be drawn through the whole pipeline for each iteration in the main loop, without any temporary aggregates (lists or dicts) of lines building up between the components, which means the program will use more or less the minimal amount of memory possible.

-(Some testing of the author has shown that apart from the improved memory usage, one can typically get an improved execution speed of some 10-15% as well, just by using lazy-evaluation in string processing pipelines like this).
+## The Generator pattern in Go

 But then, coming in to Go, I was highly intrigued by all the new much more powerful concurrency patterns made possible in this language, elaborated in intriguing blog posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and [the one on "advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).